 As previously reported, the Department completed an asset management and planning study funded in part through a grants from the New Hampshire Department of Environmental Services (NHDES) which encompassed expanding the water system inventory; organizing and incorporating the water system geographic system (GIS) data and the Town's existing GIS data into a web-based GIS; updating the water distribution model; and, prioritizing water main improvement projects and a capital spending plan.
 Following the first major project which replaced aging water mains on Main Street, Mountain Road and Cross Street, the Town has completed the next major project replacing water mains on Squantum Road, Stratton Road, School Street and Aetna Street.
+We are now looking to start work on Bryant Road and Sawtelle Road in preparation of paving.

-The Cross Connection and Backflow Testing Program tested all 113 backflow prevention devices twice per year at local businesses, schools and municipal buildings in 2019.
+The Cross Connection and Backflow Testing Program tested all 123 backflow prevention devices twice per year at local businesses, schools and municipal buildings in 2020.

-All fire hydrants in Town were flushed twice this year in the spring and fall.
+All fire hydrants in Town were flushed once this year.
+Because of the drought, we opted to skip the Fall flushing.
 Regular fire hydrant flushing keeps the drinking water fresh, removes iron and manganese within the distribution system, and allows our water operators a chance to make sure all the fire hydrants in Town are working properly.

-The Department also regularly reconciles water produced to usage records to identify unaccounted water in the distribution system which was 17.9% in 2019.
+The Department also regularly reconciles water produced to usage records to identify unaccounted water in the distribution system which was 7.56% in 2020.